divelab/AIRS/OpenDFT/QHBench/QH9/README.md

 * hydra-core (1.1.2)

 ## Dataset Usage
 We provide the datasets as commonly used PyG datasets.
 Here are simple examples to load our datasets with a few lines of code.
+Prior to that, you can download the `datasets` folder, which includes the raw data files `QH9Stable.db` and `QH9Dynamic.db`, via [this Google Drive link](https://drive.google.com/drive/folders/1W2qb8Uu3CGwYMk1VX8vrHPVvA_cK8ARR?usp=sharing).

 ```python
 from torch_geometric.loader import DataLoader